needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-asset-metadata.md

 The code snippet does the following:

 * Adds or updates the specified metadata key with the provided value for the selected asset.
-* Prints a message to the console on success.
+* Displays a success message in the console.

 ### Remove an entry from an asset's metadata

 To remove an entry from the metadata:

-1. Open the `AssetManagementBehaviour` script you created.
+1. Open the `AssetManagementBehaviour` script that you created as described in [Get started with Asset SDK](get-started-management.md#Create-the-behavior-for-managing-assets).
 2. Add the following code to the end of the class:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseManageAssetMetadataExample.cs#Example_Behaviour_RemoveMetadata)]